WillBrubaker/awesome-surveys/readme.txt

 = To Do List =

+* Widget to display surveys?
+* Ability to add classes to survey form elements and add custom css.
+* Ability to export .csv file of the surveys
+* Add some survey management options (e.g. Delete survey, rename survey...)
 * View survey results sorted by how each individual respondent answered questions.
 * **Your feature request here.**